inspektral/envil/README.md

 2. Check your GLOBAL *'settings.json'* configuration file using the `Open User Settings (JSON)` (see point 2 in the previous section)
 3. There may be some issues related to admin permissions.
 Check the [APC Customize UI++ extension troubleshooting page](https://github.com/drcika/apc-extension/blob/production/README.md#troubleshooting-extension-issues)

+### keyboard shortcuts doesn't work

+1. Open the keyboard shortcuts menu using the `Open Keyboard Shortcuts` command
+2. find the envil command which doesn't get triggered, right click it and select "Change When Expression"
+3. remove `config.envil.environment.active` from it

 ## Development Guide

 1. Clone repository.